-- □ Keep doors to residence halls, labs, classrooms locked when not occupied. - Do not provide unauthorized access to persons in the buildings or classrooms. - □ Do not keep large amounts of money with you. - □ Lock all valuables, money, jewelry, and checkbooks in a lock box or locked drawer. - □ Keep a list of all valuable possessions including the make, models, and serial numbers. - □ Take advantage of the Engraving Programs to have all valuables engraved with specific identifying marks. - □ Do not leave laptop computers or textbooks unattended in labs or libraries, even if it is for a short period of time. - □ Do not lend credit cards or identification cards to anyone. - □ Report loitering persons or suspicious persons to police immediately; don't take any chances.
+Keep doors to residence halls, labs, classrooms locked when not occupied.
+Do not provide unauthorized access to persons in the buildings or classrooms.
+Do not keep large amounts of money with you.
+Lock all valuables, money, jewelry, and checkbooks in a lock box or locked drawer.
+Keep a list of all valuable possessions including the make, models, and serial numbers.
+Take advantage of the Engraving Programs to have all valuables engraved with specific identifying marks.
+Do not leave laptop computers or textbooks

+- Do not leave laptop computers or textbooks unattended in labs or libraries, even if it is for a short period of time. - Do not lend credit cards or identification cards to anyone. - Report loitering persons or suspicious persons to police immediately; don't take any chances.